liuxinren456852/RIs-Calib/readme.md

   catkin_make -DCATKIN_WHITELIST_PACKAGES="ainstein_radar;ti_mmwave_rospkg;serial;sbg_driver"
   ```

-  Note that this package will depend on many other ros packages, you need to install them patiently.
+  Note that these packages will depend on many other ros packages, you need to install them patiently.

 + change directory to the ros workspace (i.e., '`{*}/RIs-Calib`'), and run: